barbell-math/smoothbrain-argparse/README.md

 import "github.com/barbell-math/smoothbrain-argparse"
 ```

-A very simple CMD line argument parser that allows for arguments to be specified both from CLI args and TOML config files.
+A very simple CMD line argument parser that allows for arguments to be specified from both the CLI and a TOML config file.

 ## Index